2 Corinthians 7

 Introduction

-Second Corinthians 7 is one of the most emotionally transparent passages in all of Paul's letters.
-It concludes the long appeal that began in 2 Corinthians 6:11, where Paul opened his heart to the Corinthians and urged them to open theirs in return.
-Now he resumes that plea, calls them to pursue holiness on the basis of God's promises, and then pours out his relief and joy at the news Titus brought from Corinth.
-The chapter reveals a pastor who agonized over a painful letter he had sent and who was overjoyed to learn that his congregation had responded with genuine repentance rather than resentment.
+Second Corinthians 7 is one of Paul's most personal passages.
+It concludes the appeal that began in 2 Corinthians 6:11, where Paul opened his heart to the Corinthians and urged them to do the same.
+Here he resumes that appeal, calls them to holiness on the basis of God's promises, and expresses his relief and joy at the news Titus brought from Corinth.
+The chapter shows a pastor troubled by the pain his letter caused, yet grateful to learn that the church responded with genuine repentance rather than resentment.

-At the heart of the chapter is Paul's classic distinction between godly sorrow and worldly sorrow (vv.
-9-10) — a distinction that has shaped Christian pastoral theology ever since.
+At the center of the chapter is Paul's distinction between godly sorrow and worldly sorrow (vv.
+9-10), a distinction of lasting pastoral importance.
 Godly sorrow leads to repentance and life; worldly sorrow leads to death.
-The Corinthians' response to Paul's severe letter demonstrated the former: it produced earnestness, eagerness to clear themselves, indignation at sin, and renewed zeal for Paul.
-The chapter closes with Paul's expression of complete confidence in the Corinthians, a remarkable statement given the tensions that have strained their relationship.
-Titus, Paul's trusted co-worker and emissary, serves as the key figure who carried Paul's letter to Corinth, witnessed the church's repentance, and returned to Paul in Macedonia with the encouraging report.
+The Corinthians' response to Paul's severe letter showed the former: it produced earnestness, eagerness to clear themselves, indignation at sin, and renewed zeal for Paul.
+The chapter closes with Paul's restored confidence in the Corinthians, striking in light of the strain between them.
+Titus serves as the link throughout: he carried Paul's letter to Corinth, witnessed the church's repentance, and returned to Macedonia with the news that renewed Paul's joy.

 A Call to Holiness (v.
 1)